Boeing EA-18G Growler: Australia

 One of the Australian EA-18Gs was written off following an engine fire in January 2018, leaving the force with 11 of the type.
 On 29 January, an Australian EA-18G caught fire after an aborted takeoff at Nellis Air Force Base, Nevada while participating in Exercise Red Flag 2018.
 The crew were able to exit the jet on the ground unharmed.
 An investigation found that one engine's high-pressure compressor had broken into three major pieces that severely damaged the lower airframe, right tailfin, and the other engine.
 The aircraft was written off on 15 August and the Australian Government is attempting to claim compensation for the loss of the A$125 million aircraft.

-On 9 December 2020, the Royal Australian Air Force had announced that the 11 EA-18G Growlers and 24 F/A-18F Super Hornets had been grounded after an incident occurred where the crew of a RAAF F/A-18F had to eject on takeoff which is under investigation.
+On 9 December 2020, the Royal Australian Air Force announced that the 11 EA-18G Growlers and 24 F/A-18F Super Hornets had been grounded after an incident occurred where the crew of an RAAF F/A-18F had to eject on take-off.

 On 30 September 2021, the US State Department approved the sale of an EA-18G to Australia to replace that lost in the 2018 accident.
-This aircraft was ordered in early 2022, with the price being up to $US 125 million.
-It will be acquired from the US Navy's stock of Growlers and be modified to the same configuration as the other Australian aircraft before being delivered to the RAAF.
+This aircraft was ordered in early 2022, with the price being up to US$125 million.
+It was acquired from the US Navy's stock of Growlers and modified to the same configuration as the other Australian aircraft before being delivered to the RAAF.
+The aircraft was delivered to the RAAF in February 2023.

+In February 2023, a A$2 billion project to upgrade the RAAF's Growlers and support infrastructure was approved and awarded to Boeing.
+As part of the project, new radar infrastructure will be installed at RAAF Base Amberley and the Delamere Air Weapons Range.
+The Growlers will also be fitted with improved sensors, longer-range missiles and new jamming pods.

+Potential operators

+Japan

+On 1 January 2018, it was reported that the Japanese Government is considering purchasing an electronic warfare attack aircraft and the EA-18G is a candidate for the Japan Air Self-Defense Force.

+Failed bids

+Finland

+Boeing and the US Navy indicated their intention to propose the F/A-18E/F and EA-18G as a package for the new fighter introduction program, HX, which would replace the F/A-18C/D fighters operated by the Finnish Air Force, and on 18 February 2019 the US Department of Defense approved the export of the EA-18G to Finland.
+However, the Finnish Air Force selected the F-35 Lightning II in February 2022.